-Mr. Neely spoke of the bad system of the French conscription .
-The conscripts were badly clothed and paid, and their families had to help to keep them.
+Mr. Neely spoke of the bad system of the French conscription ...
 Several other members spoke, and after the leaders had summed up, the motion was put to the vote and was lost by 8 votes against 22.
 MARGARET LACEY (Secretary).

 Little did these sixth formers know what was on the horizon.